 And I hear it from Chinese employees of our clients who insist that there is no need for our clients to follow various laws.
 They insist there is no need to follow various laws and to do so is stupid.
 Is this disparity due to anti-foreign bias or is it due to corruption?
 Again, for our clients, the answer is irrelevant.

-CNN was the only one of the media companies that both interviewed me on the above issues and ended up quoting me and I like how it handled the issue in its article, President Trump is set to crank up the pressure on China over trade:
+CNN recently interviewed me for their article, President Trump is set to crank up the pressure on China over trade:

 Beijing has other ways of getting its hands on valuable commercial information.
 Officials often insist on taking a close look at technology that foreign companies want to sell in China.